 When sulfuryl fluoride gas is released within a home it spreads out and seeps into cracks and pores.
 This allows it to reach pests throughout the home, including those found within wall voids and porous materials like wood and fabric.
 When insects or rodents are exposed to sulfuryl fluoride, it releases fluoride into their bodies.
 With high enough exposures, their cells stop making energy and eventually they die.

 After fumigation, those who enter treated buildings may be exposed to very low levels of sulfuryl fluoride in the air.
 Currently, federal law requires these levels to be below 1 part per million (ppm) before residents can return.
 One part per million is about the same as ½ of a drop of water in a full bathtub.
 Licensed professionals must confirm low levels by using air-monitoring devices.
-The remaining sulfuryl fluoride dissipates over time; an estimated half-life of about 16 hours has been reported.
+The remaining sulfuryl fluoride dissipates over time; an estimated half-loss of about 16 hours has been reported.
+Half-loss is how long it takes about half the gas to dissipate from the structure.

 Those outside a building may also be exposed to low or moderate levels of sulfuryl fluoride.
 This may happen while a building is treated or when it is aired out afterward.
 Tenting reduces leaking during the treatment.
 In two studies, outdoor air levels of sulfuryl fluoride were measured during a treatment.
 Levels were less than 1 ppm except during the first six hours of treatment and during ventilation afterward.
 The highest level detected in the air was about 24 ppm.
 This was 5 feet from the home during ventilation.
 At 10 feet, the highest level was about 7.5 ppm during ventilation.
 Levels of sulfuryl fluoride in the outside air were less than 1 ppm after 2 hours of ventilation.
 Consider these precautions listed in the section below.